OhBen618/clock/README.md

 ## how to use

-go to "ohben618.github.io/clock/" to experience the whatever
+go to [the website](https://ohben618.github.io/clock/) to experience the whatever